semirare/MenuMagic/README.md

 ## Usage

-1. Sign up for a new account or log in if you already have one.
-2. Add your favorite recipes, including ingredients and instructions.
+1. Add your favorite recipes, including ingredients.
-3. Navigate to the meal planning section to generate randomized meal plans.
+2. Navigate to the meal planning section to generate randomized meal plans. (coming soon)
-4. Enjoy a diverse and exciting menu based on your recipes.
+3. Enjoy a diverse and exciting menu based on your recipes.

 ## Contributing